Cold water swimming needs to be made safer for women, study finds

 A team of researchers, led by experts from University College London (UCL), surveyed 1,114 women in the UK between the ages of 16 and 80 about their habits in relation to cold water swimming.

-Of those who participate in wild swimming, a majority (64%) said they usually did so in the sea and most (89%) said they swam all year around.
+Of those who participate in wild swimming, a majority (64%) said they usually do so in the sea and most (89%) said they swim all year around.

-The researchers also found that menopausal women who regularly swim in cold water reported significant improvements to their physical and mental symptoms, while the activity was also found to improve menstrual symptoms.
+The researchers also found that menopausal women who regularly swim in cold water report significant improvements to their physical and mental symptoms, while the activity is also found to improve menstrual symptoms.

 Lead author Professor Joyce Harper, from UCL, said: “This could be avoidable with better monitoring of sites.”